Fighting for Democracy in the Workplace: The New Labor Movement

 IN-PERSON AND LIVESTREAM EVENT

-Featuring: Keith Bullard, organizer for the Union of Southern Service Workers; Sara Nelson, international president of the Association of Flight Attendants - CWA, AFL-CIO; and Anthony Rosario, organizer from Teamsters Local 804, who is working on the Amazon and UPS campaigns.
-Moderated by Steven Greenhouse, former labor reporter for The New York Times and author of Beaten Down, Worked Up: The Past, Present and Future of American Labor.
+Featuring: Keith Bullard, organizer for the Union of Southern Service Workers; Mark Meinster, director of organization for the United Electrical, Radio and Machine Workers of America (UE); Sara Nelson, international president of the Association of Flight Attendants - CWA, AFL-CIO; and Anthony Rosario, organizer from Teamsters Local 804, who is working on the Amazon and UPS campaigns.
+Moderated by Sarah Hughes, organizer, trainer, and writer at Labor Notes, and former coordinator of the Union Semester program at the CUNY School of Labor and Urban Studies.

 Presented with the CUNY School of Labor and Urban Studies, this is the inaugural event of the conference “How Workers Win: Rebuilding Labor’s Power.”